Chili crisp stir fry noodles with bok choy and green onions in a ceramic bowl, jar of Fly by Jing chili crisp alongside

 How to Get That Restaurant-Style Stir-Fry on a Regular Stovetop

-Feb 02, 2025Eshun Mott
+February 2, 2025Eshun Mott

 450g fresh Hakka or chow mein noodles

-2-3 tbsp safflower oil
+2-3 tbsp canola or safflower oil

-1/3 cup Yamasa Soy Sauce
+1/3 cup Yamasa soy sauce

 2 tbsp hoisin sauce

-1 tbsp Sriracha
+1 tbsp sriracha

 4-8 cups sliced vegetables such as carrots, bell peppers, snow or snap peas, and bok choy